harleygn/community-recycling/README.md

-# ECM2429-hello-web
+# Community Recycling

-A hello world style example for Java servlets
+A website that allows members of the local community to list their unwanted items for others to reuse.

 ## Directory structure